Children's Hospital is part of the UPMC family.

 We request that children do not bring cell phones to camp and if they do, we ask that parents refrain from calling or texting their children during camp.
 Additionally, service is limited in the camp area and phones are lost and damaged every year.
 Camp Chihopi/Children’s Hospital of Pittsburgh is not responsible for lost or damaged cell phones.

 There are many options for housing for families staying in the Pittsburgh area while their child is at camp.
-Please check the internet for available hotels.

 Download all Camp Chihopi registration and consent forms.